Fuzss/extensibleenums/README.md

 # Extensible Enums

 A Minecraft modding library for Fabric, no direct downloads are available.
-Solely intended to be directly included in mod jars.
+Solely intended to be included in mod jars via jar-in-jar.

 ![](https://i.imgur.com/3ShHD1D.png)